 METHOD:

-Meanwhile, cook reserved asparagus tips in boiling salted water until just tender, 3 to 4 minutes.
-Drain and place tips in icy cold water to cool.
-Drain.
-Set aside.
+While the soup simmers, cook the reserved asparagus tips in boiling salted water until just tender, 3–4 minutes.
+Drain and transfer to a bowl of ice water to stop the cooking.
+Drain again and set aside.